 Described as a mycoprotein, Quorn is a high-quality protein grown, harvested and fermented from a member of the fungi family.
 Think morels and truffles, not mould and spores and you'll be able to stomach it.
 The idea was first sparked way back in the 1960's by British nutritionists, due to concerns about feeding the growing world population.
 After years of development, Quorn is now enjoyed by one in five households in the United Kingdom.
 You can read more on the Quorn story and obtain further info here.

-For colleagues and health professionals, there is a Mycoprotein and Health article here by the British Nutrition Foundation.
+For health professionals, there is a Mycoprotein and Health article here by the British Nutrition Foundation.

 Catherine was also impressed with the mince made into a Bolognese sauce as well as the Quorn Southern Style Burgers she road tested at home.